patrickfav/bytes-java/README.md

 #### Built-In Transformers

 For **appending** byte arrays or primitive integer types to current instances.
-Note however, that this will create new copies of byte arrays every time.
-For dynamic growing byte arrays see `ByteArrayOutputStream`
+*Note:* this will create a new copy of the internal byte array; for dynamically growing byte arrays see `ByteArrayOutputStream`.

 ```java
 Bytes result = Bytes.wrap(array1).append(array2);